 Although a relation between a species' longevity and the CPDs its cells can endure in vitro exists, it is debatable if this is related to aging.
 For one, optimal culture conditions vary from species to species.
 As an example, O2 partial pressure can affect cellular proliferation and there is evidence that O2 limits the replicative capacity of mouse fibroblasts as these are immortal under low O2 (Parrinello et al., 2003).
 As such, comparisons between different species may be biased due to intra-species differences in O2 sensitivity (Toussaint et al., 2002b).
 In addition, due to the positive correlation between body size and longevity--mentioned before--, perhaps cells taken from long-lived animals endure more CPDs because of differences in size, not due to differences in longevity, as supported by results using more sophisticated methods (Lorenzini et al., 2005; Seluanov et al., 2008).

 Senescent cells and senescence-associated biomarkers can be found in various human tissues in vivo associated with both aging and pathology (Paradis et al., 2001; Going et al., 2002; Minamino et al., 2003; Campisi, 2005; Jeyapalan and Sedivy, 2008).
 Interestingly, stress-prone tissues appear to be the most affected.
 For example, fibroblasts cultured from distal lower extremities of patients with venous reflux, which precedes the development of venous ulcers, display characteristics of senescent cells (Mendez et al., 1998).
 Similar results also relate cellular senescence to atherosclerosis (Minamino et al., 2002) and benign prostatic hyperplasia, a common age-related male pathology (Castro et al., 2003).
 One study found that the number of senescent fibroblasts increases exponentially with age in the skin of baboons and senescent cells are >15% of all cells in very old animals (Herbig et al., 2006).
 In the mouse liver, one study estimated that over 20% of hepatocytes were potentially senescent (Panda et al., 2008).
 Senescent cells have been found in other mouse tissues too, though possibly through telomere-independent mechanisms (Wang et al., 2009).
-Markers of cell senescence, such as p16INK4a which is discussed elsewhere, have been found in mouse brain (Molofsky et al., 2006; Jurk et al., 2012) and pancreas (Krishnamurthy et al., 2006), potentially contributing to age-dependent decline in regeneration.
+Markers of cell senescence, such as p16INK4a which is discussed elsewhere, have been found in the mouse brain (Molofsky et al., 2006; Jurk et al., 2012) and pancreas (Krishnamurthy et al., 2006), potentially contributing to age-dependent decline in regeneration.
+A gene expression meta-analysis across mammalian tissues and species found signatures of senescent cells in aged tissues (de Magalhaes et al., 2009b).
 However, one study monitored p16INK4a expression with age in mice and found that, while its expression increases with age, total body p16INK4a expression does not predict overall mortality, raising questions about the role of senescent cells in aging (Burd et al., 2013).

 Because senescent cells can secrete proinflammatory cytokines and other factors that disrupt the tissue microenvironment, they may contribute to disruption of cell and tissue function.
 Even a small percentage of senescent cells, in fact, may interfere with tissue homeostasis and function (Shay and Wright, 2000).
 Indeed, some evidence exist that senescent cells contribute to age-related pathologies such as osteoarthritis (Martin and Buckwalter, 2002; Price et al., 2002) and to skin aging (Giacomoni et al., 2000).
 Repeated stimulation of WI-38 human fibroblasts with pro-inflammatory cytokines interleukin-1 α (IL-1α) or tumor necrosis factor-α (TNF-α) induces SIPS (Dumont et al., 2000b).
 These cytokines' circulating levels increase in vivo (reviewed in Lio et al., 2003), favoring inflammation and perhaps contributing to SIPS in vivo; senescent cells might then also contribute to increase inflammatory levels, creating a positive feedback loop.